amber-h/axon-fullstackTO/README.md

 ## FullstackTO - simple CQRS app with Axon

  * This is a simple spring boot application, using the Axon framework for Java.
- * You will need groovy and gradle to run this application.
+ * You will need groovy, gradle and mongodb installed to run this application.

 ### Running the application